 Jasper Town wouldn’t exist if it weren’t for Jasper National Park.
-Sprawling out over 11,000 square kilometres, Jasper National Park is the biggest park in the Canadian Rockies.
+The colossal Jasper National Park sprawls over 11,000 square kilometres of wilderness.
+It’s the biggest park in the Canadian Rockies.

-Besides experiencing the lake up close on a kayaking or boat tour to Spirit Island, the area is also awash with superb hiking trails.
-Tackle a hike to Bald Hill and Opal Hill, or, if you’re feeling more spy, take on the 44-kilometre-long Skyline Trail between Maligne Lake and the Jasper townsite.
+The area around the lake is also awash with superb hiking trails.
+Tackle the hike to Bald Hill and Opal Hill.
+Or, if you’re feeling more spry, take on the 44-kilometre-long Skyline Trail.
+The epic hiking trail runs between Maligne Lake and the Jasper townsite.

 For the most breathtaking views of Jasper National Park, zip up the iconic Jasper SkyTram.

-On the Jasper Skytram ride, you’ll also learn about the unique geography of Jasper National Park while marvelling at it firsthand.
+On the Jasper Skytram ride, you’ll learn about the unique geography of Jasper National Park.
+(And marvel at it firsthand!)

-The Jasper SkyTram runs between mid-March to late October or early November (depending on conditions).
+The Jasper SkyTram runs between mid-March to late October or early November depending on conditions.

 Miette Hot Springs